idodov/RedAlert/README.md

 # Israeli Red Alert Service for Home Assistant (AppDaemon)
+#### Code Update Notice for Enhanced Sensor Functionality
+After incorporating valuable feedback and suggestions, I have made refinements to the code to improve its flexibility in creating triggers and sensors.
+These enhancements are effective as of October 18, 2023.
+If you installed the script prior to this date, it is strongly recommended to replace the contents of your existing "orefalert.py" file with the code presented on this page.
+This ensures compatibility with the latest improvements and features.
+For those who installed the script earlier and choose not to update, please note that your sensors will continue to function during alarms.
+However, it is still advisable to consider updating for the benefits of improved performance and functionality.
+____
 ***Not Official Pikud Ha-Oref***.

 Short Hebrew version can be found here: https://github.com/idodov/RedAlert/blob/main/hebrew.md

 **This script creates a Home Assistant binary sensor to track the status of Red Alerts in Israel.
 The sensor can be used in automations or to create sub-sensors/binary sensors from it.**

 The sensor provides a warning for all threats that the PIKUD HA-OREF alerts for, including red alerts rocket and missile launches, unauthorized aircraft penetration, earthquakes, tsunami concerns, infiltration of terrorists, hazardous materials incidents, unconventional warfare, and any other threat.
 When the alert is received, the nature of the threat will appear at the beginning of the alert (e.g., 'ירי רקטות וטילים').

 Installing this script will create a Home Assistant entity called ***binary_sensor.oref_alert***.
 This sensor will be **on** if there is a Red Alert in Israel, and **off** otherwise.
 The sensor also includes attributes that can serve various purposes, including category, ID, title, data, description, the number of active alerts, and emojis.
 ### Why did I choose this method and not REST sensor?
 Until we all have an official Home Assistant add-on to handle 'Red Alert' situations, there are several approaches for implementing the data into Home Assistant.
 One of them is creating a REST sensor and adding the code to the *configuration.yaml* file.
 However, using a binary sensor (instead of a 'REST sensor') is a better choice because it accurately represents binary states (alerted or not alerted), is more compatible with Home Assistant tools, and simplifies automation and user configuration.
 It offers a more intuitive and standardized approach to monitoring alert status.
+I tried various methods in Home Assistant, but this script worked best for my needs.
+### Sensor Capabilities
 While the binary sensor's state switches to 'on' when there is an active alert in Israel behavior may not suit everyone, the sensor is designed with additional attributes containing data such as cities, types of attacks and more.
 These attributes make it easy to create customized sub-sensors to meet individual requirements.
 For example, you can set up specific sensors that activate only when an alarm pertains to a particular city or area.

-I tried various methods in Home Assistant, but this script worked best for my needs.

-*This code is based on and inspired by https://gist.github.com/shahafc84/5e8b62cdaeb03d2dfaaf906a4fad98b9*

-### Sensor Capabilities
 ![Capture--](https://github.com/idodov/RedAlert/assets/19820046/2cdee4bb-0849-4dc1-bb78-c2e282300fdd)
 ![000](https://github.com/idodov/RedAlert/assets/19820046/22c3336b-cb39-42f9-8b32-195d9b6447b2)

 The icon and label of the sensor, presented on the dashboard via the default entity card, are subject to change dynamically with each new alert occurrence.
 To illustrate, in the event of a rocket attack, the icon depict a rocket.
 Additionally, there exists a distinct emoji associated with each type of alert, which can be displayed alongside the alert message.

-### Important Notice
+## Important Notice
 * This installation method **relies** on Supervised Add-ons, which are exclusively accessible if you've employed either the Home Assistant Operating System or the Home Assistant Supervised installation method (You can also opt to install the AppDaemon add-on through Docker.
 For additional details, please consult the following link: https://appdaemon.readthedocs.io/en/latest/DOCKER_TUTORIAL.html).
-* Following a HA *system* reboot, the sensor's historical data will be erased.
+* After a Home Assistant system reboot, the historical data of your sensor will be erased.
+However, there is a quick workaround to address this issue by creating a text sensor that will retain the data even after a reboot.
+To implement this solution, please refer to the **Sensor History** section below.
 # Installation Instructions
 1. Install the **AppDaemon** addon in Home Assistant by going to Settings > Add-ons > Ad-on-store and search for **AppDaemon**.
 2. Once AppDaemon is installed, enable the **Auto-Start** and **Watchdog** options.